mandrewcito/mandrewcito/README.md

 ### Hi there 👋

-- 🔭 I’m working on Balidea and as a free lance developer.
+- 🔭 I’m working as AI/CV Researcher DTBird&DTBat and as a free lance developer.
 - 🌱 I’m learning Data Science stuff (A university Master's programme).
 - 👯 I’m not looking to collaborate actively on any project.
 To open a new "war zone" i prefer to finish my data science master first.
 - 🤔 I’m looking for help with ... in fact any contribution is welcomed.